top of page

 F: Good day, Mr. Murray

-M: Fletcher (hands hat to same) - tuck in your shirt and put that pie away
+M: Fletcher (hands hat to same) - tuck in your shirt and put that pork pie away

 F: Good day, Mr. Kinnaird - his lordship and the white brandy are at home (chuckles)

-B(is in the fort): Murray - Kinnaird - good day t'ye both
+B(has taken up residence in the fort): Halloo, Murray - Halloo Kinnaird! - good day t’ye both

-K: Your nerves would appear to be somewhat on edge, Byron - are you entertaining (squints) a parrot in there?
+K: Good god Byron - are you entertaining (squints) a parrot in there?

-M(is hawkish): Mr. Coleridge is wild and fanciful and it will make much talk - yet! - I will gladly make a bidding when I can have the remaining chapters as well - to fairly weigh quantity along with quality (peers discreetly into sopha) - er, this mad “Christabel" thing is not intended for the stage, certainly?
+M(is hawkish): Mr. Coleridge’s piece is wild and fanciful, and it will make much talk - yet, I will gladly make a bidding when I can have the remaining chapters as well (peers discreetly into sopha) - er, this mad “Christabel” thing is not intended for the stage, certainly?

-K(interrupts): Certainly not! - although - there would appear to be some very promising action twixt the maidens, which may not get past the Chancellor - however, he has promised a Tragedy - Perry at the Chronicle will back it - and if Mr. Coleridge keeps his own word, Drury Lane will be set up for the Season! (rubs hands, vigorously)
+K(interrupts): Certainly not! - although - there would appear to be some very promising action twixt the maidens, it may not get past the Chancellor - however, if Mr. Coleridge keeps his word to me and composes a Tragedy, Drury Lane will be set up for the Season! (rubs hands, vigorously)

-B: Sooth to say, it is in grievous want of such a lift! - I begged Moore to do a drama - I beseeched an Opera! (consults watch) - Mr. Coleridge shall be here presently, Murray - I own he somewhat discombobulates my nerves by exciting a dormant vacancy in my imagination - please, do not hesitate to deal with him directly (clambers out into daylight)
+B: Sooth to say, it is in grievous want of such a lift! (consults watch) - Mr. Coleridge shall be here presently - Murray (whispers) - I own he somewhat discombobulates my nerves by exciting a dormant vacancy in my imagination - please, do not hesitate to deal with him directly (clambers out of fort into daylight)

 M bows, smirks and calculates